What is and How Can You Use TripAdvisor?

 Fact #7 – TripAdvisor is Not an Advanced Booking Website

-While you can connect to the ability to book right on TripAdvisor, it is a newest feature of the website.
+While you can connect to the ability to book right on TripAdvisor, it is the newest feature of the website.
 So, it’s not quite as extensive as you would find on other booking websites like Booking.com or Expedia.com or Kayak.com where you can sort, sift and search on a multitude of other features.

 To guarantee that you get the best prices and deals, you may want to consider referencing a number of established booking websites as well.